Peronne-St Quentin Airfield: Postwar/NATO use

-Other than the occasional touch-and-go landing of NATO (USAF) aircraft, Peronne Air Base was never used.
+Other than the occasional touch-and-go landing of NATO (USAF) aircraft, Péronne Air Base was never used.
 With the French withdrawal from the integrated military component of NATO in 1967, the base was abandoned.

 Return to civil use

 With the abandonment of the facility by NATO, the airfield was acquired by the local government and redeveloped into a commercial airport.
-The marguerite dispersal hardstands were torn up and sold for hardcore aggregate, with a small part of the 22 end of the old wartime runway was used for a parking ramp.
-A new terminal was erected and also small hangar for private aircraft.
+The marguerite dispersal hardstands were torn up and sold for hardcore aggregate, with a small part of the 22 end of the old wartime runway used for a parking ramp.
+A new terminal and small hangars for private aircraft were erected.

-Today the NATO runway and taxiway are used by the airport, however, the runway has been shortened, with about half its length as the active airport runway.
+Today, the NATO runway and taxiway are used by the airport, however, the runway has been shortened, with about half its length as the active airport runway.
 The wartime 04/22 still exists in a very deteriorated condition, unused.
 It appears that much of the enclosing taxiway have been turned into agricultural roads.